Jimmy Edwards: Personal life

 Edwards published two autobiographies: Take it From Me in 1953 and Six of the Best in 1984.
 He was vice-president of the City of Oxford Silver Band, and an accomplished player of tuba and euphonium.
 He was founder and a lifelong member of the Handlebar Club, in which all the members had such moustaches.
 He played at Ham Polo Club.
-Roy Plomley interviewed him for Desert Island Discs on 1 August 1951.
+Roy Plomley interviewed him for the BBC's Desert Island Discs on 1 August 1951.

 Edwards was a lifelong Conservative and in the 1964 general election stood for Paddington North, without success.
 His candidature drew wide media attention, much of it derisive, although the local party insisted they had chosen "Jimmy Edwards the man" rather than the comedian.
 As a result of this failed candidature, he took to introducing himself as "Professor James Edwards, MA, Cantab, Failed MP".

 In the 1970s, Edwards and his friend Eric Sykes took part in a show for Ian Smith in Rhodesia.

 He was a devotee of fox hunting at Ringmer, near Lewes.
 He was Rector of the University of Aberdeen for three years in the 1950s, a university with a history of celebrities and actors as honorary rector.

 press reports spoke of his engagement to Joan Turner, actress, singer and comedian, but the reports were suspected to be a mutual publicity stunt.
 During the 2015 Gold documentary Frankie Howerd: The Lost Tapes, Edwards was mentioned by Barry Cryer as one of several performers of the post-war era forced to conceal their homosexuality as a result of prevailing norms.
 He lived in Fletching, East Sussex and died from pneumonia in London in 1988 at the age of 68.

 His home movies are held by the Cinema Museum in London.